Dastardi/Dastardi.github.io/pages/distilledharmony.md

 ---
 layout: post
-title: Travel
+title: Distilled Harmony
-subtitle: Learning about the world one step at a time
+subtitle: A cornerstone of life at Northeastern
 ---
 Page is currently being constructed!
 Check back in soon :)